 Treatment & Side Effects

 Depending on the type and stage of breast cancer, treatment options are wide and varied.
 Both the diagnosis and treatment can impact sexuality, intimacy, and personal relationships.
 Initial reactions to breast cancer often focus on fear of the unknown, management of symptoms related to treatments, and long-term survival.
-Sexuality and intimacy typically take a back seat, both for you and your partner.
+Sex typically takes a back seat, both for you and your partner.

 Long-term, chemotherapy may induce early menopause.
 Typical side effects can include vaginal dryness, pain during sex, hot flashes, episodic urinary tract infections, urinary frequency and urgency, decreased interest in sex, difficulty reaching orgasm, weight gain, sleep disturbances, and mood swings.
 If you have hormone-receptive breast cancer, after chemotherapy, your doctor may prescribe Tamoxifen, a drug that reduces the chances of cancer recurrence.
 Tamoxifen causes many similar effects of early menopause mentioned above.
 Since it is usually prescribed for a period of five years, it can extend the duration of these symptoms.
 Depending on the woman’s age when experiencing early induced menopause, side effects may seem manageable or overwhelming.
 Young women who planned for future pregnancies may feel deprived of their womanhood and grieve the loss of their ability to have children.
 Even women who are not planning pregnancies may resent the sudden onset of menopause.
 Desire for intimacy, arousal, and orgasm can all be affected.